ds-04/cobbler_deploy/README.md

 Fixes/workarounds for some issues are within this role, but there may be other ways to achieve them, or they may be fixed upstream in cobbler (e.g. reposync flags).

-**THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT (Almalinux 8.4, cobbler v3.2.0 via EPEL RPM/DNF Module)**
+**THIS ROLE SHOULD BE USED AT OWN RISK, AUTHOR HAS DONE TESTING WHILST IN DEVELOPMENT**<br>
+Developed/tested on:
+- Almalinux 8.4,<br>
+- cobbler v3.2.0 via EPEL RPM/DNF Module,<br>
+- SELinux permissive<br>

 The role will configure cobbler v3 to be a TFTP boot host and repo mirror.
+- it will install and enable xinetd tftp
+- it will not change or manage your firewall settings (e.g. firewalld/iptables).
+You need to enable tftp and web for clients.
 - it doesn't set cobbler manage_dhcp
 - it doesn't set cobbler manage_dns
-- it will install cobbler-web
+- it will not install cobbler-web (override this using var *install_cobbler_web*)
 - it will not setup the cobbler-web password
 - it will install dependencies (inc python3-librepo) both for the RPM cobbler (installed here) and also those for source-build of cobbler, in case you need to experiment (it is assumed your target system is going to be dedicated to cobbler).
 Some dependencies are installed via pip3.